-FXAIX vs. QQQ – Which is Best For You?
+FXAIX vs. QQQ – Key Differences Explained

 The debate between FXAIX vs QQQ is the classic comparison of the S&P 500 vs the Nasdaq 100.
 FXAIX will provide more diversity, while QQQ’s concentration may lead to more growth.
 Additionally, QQQ will experience more volatility, while FXAIX will be more stable due to its diversification.
-To help you decide between the two, I compiled information about these funds in this article so you can decide which suits your portfolio better.
+Another detail to mention is that FXAIX is a mutual fund, while QQQ is an ETF.

 FXAIX vs. QQQ Key Characteristics